-Chapters 10 and 11 in the Real Estate Trading Services Licensing Course Manual explored the law of contract and specifically contracts for real estate transactions.
+Chapters Ten and Eleven in the Real Estate Trading Services Licensing Course Manual explored the law of contract and specifically contracts for real estate transactions.
 For the purposes of this module, it would be helpful to review:

-- The essentials of a binding contract (Chapter 10); - The differences among a "void", "voidable" and "unenforceable" contract (Chapter 10); - The ways in which a contract can be terminated (Chapter 10); - The technical requirements of a CPS (Chapter 11); and - How to waive a condition precedent from a CPS (Chapter 11).
+- The essentials of a binding contract (chapter ten); - The differences among a "void", "voidable" and "unenforceable" contract (chapter ten); - The ways in which a contract can be terminated (chapter ten); - The technical requirements of a CPS (chapter eleven); and - How to waive a condition precedent from a CPS (chapter eleven).

 As a licensee, you must be familiar with the form of contracts used in various circumstances and be knowledgeable about how and when to use the necessary clauses.
-You should carefully read the standard form CPS to ensure that you understand each and every term, so that you would be able to explain it to a client.
+You should carefully read the standard form Commercial Contract of Purchase and Sale ("CCPS") to ensure that you understand each and every term, so that you would be able to explain it to a client.
 Remember, you have an obligation to act with reasonable care and skill and thus you should recognize your limitations and refrain from negotiating or drafting contracts beyond the scope of your knowledge and experience.

-B) Purpose of the CPS
+B) Purpose of the CCPS and the OTL

-Unlike the service agreements discussed above, neither you, nor your brokerage, are a party to a CPS.
-The CPS is a contract between a seller and buyer involved in the sale and purchase of real estate.
+Unlike the service agreements discussed above, neither you, nor your brokerage, are a party to a Commercial Contract of Purchase and Sale ("CCPS").
+The Commercial Contract of Purchase and Sale ("CCPS") is a contract between a seller and buyer involved in the sale and purchase of real estate.
 The contract outlines all aspects of the transaction, including the price, the terms and conditions, the dates, the inclusions and exclusions, the deposit and other required information.

-The purpose of the CPS is to ensure all essential terms of the agreement between the buyer and seller are clearly set out, so the contract will be in accordance with common law and statutory requirements, and the contract will satisfy disclosure requirements set out in the Real Estate Services Act and the Real Estate Services Rules.
+The purpose of the CCPS is to ensure all essential terms of the agreement between the buyer and seller are clearly set out, so the contract will be in accordance with common law and statutory requirements, and the contract will satisfy disclosure requirements set out in the Real Estate Services Act and the Real Estate Services Rules.

-The CPS is typically completed by the buyer's licensee based on the terms and conditions requested by the buyer.
+The CCPS is typically completed by the buyer's licensee based on the terms and conditions requested by the buyer.
 Once completed, it is presented to the seller by either the buyer's or the seller's licensee.